jamesr1775/gamer-gifts-elixir/Testing.md

 ##### Add Product
+- Admin users can access this page by going to the product management section of My account drop down or by modifying the url.
+- Non super users or logged out users should not be able to access the add products form.
 - The form and headers should remain centered on the screen for all screen sizes.
 On smart phones and tablets the width changes to 100% instead of 60%.
 - The form text headings should remain to the left border of their input field boxes.
 - The choose file and image text remain centered under the last input text field box.